- Last updated:

 This rehabilitation work will be done in stages.
 Council will be guided by the Martins Creek Rehabilitation Plan when carrying out these works.

 Revegetation works will then be carried out on both sides of the creek bank and ongoing weed control will continue at the site to encourage the regeneration of native species.
-Previous works in Tom Rickards Park are now under regular maintenance.
+Previous work in Tom Rickards Park are now under regular maintenance.

 Where to from here